IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 The Scheduling Profile is intended to be used in varied settings and to satisfy multiple use cases.
 Some of these uses will benefit from using the Scheduling Profile together with other IHE profiles.
 The following cross-profile descriptions are not exclusive or exhaustive, and the list can be updated in the future.

 ### 1:55.6.1 mCSD - Mobile Care Services Discovery
-When a patient needs to schedule an appointment outside their usual care providing environment, they may need to initially find the endpoint of the healthcare or service provider where an appointment can be requested.
+When a patient needs to schedule an appointment outside their usual care providing environment, they could need to initially find the endpoint of the healthcare or service provider where an appointment can be requested.
 The [ITI-90 Find Matching Care Services](https://profiles.ihe.net/ITI/mCSD/ITI-90.html) transaction from the mCSD profile can be used for endpoint discovery prior to the use of the Find Appointments transaction.

 ### 1:55.6.2 360X - 360 Exchange Closed Loop Referral
 The [360X Profile](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_360X.pdf) describes cross-organizations referral workflows, and it has a scheduling option, which is not required.
 The R Scheduling Profile can be used instead of the 360X Scheduling Option when there are appropriate business agreements that allow cross-organizational scheduling.
 The referral and patient identifiers used in the 360X transactions must be used in the corresponding parameters of the Find Appointments transaction in order to provide the necessary link between the appointment and the referral.